linuxaustralia/constitution_and_policies/subcommittee_policy_v3.md

   transfer their assets another entity, provided that entities objectives align with Linux Australia's statement of objects and the subcommittees objectives.

+* Event subcommittees must supply Linux Australia the following:

+  * A list of attendees containing names, email addresses, gender, and whether they wish to become a member of Linux Australia.

+  * A copy (eg PDF) of all invoices that were not issued by Xero.

 [FPG]: http://linux.org.au/policies/financial-procedure-guide "Financial Process Guide"
 [EP]: https://github.com/linuxaustralia/constitution_and_policies/blob/master/expense_policy.md "Expenses Policy"